Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

    };

 The class :literal:`ConstantRotationalOrientation` is created in a very similar way, in a file :literal:`constantRotationalOrientation.h`, keeping in mind that the parameter :literal:`rotation_pole_position` is a :literal:`Eigen::VectorXd` whose size is 2 and not a double as it is the case for the radiation pressure coefficient.
-In some cases, another class of estimatable parameter settings must be created as the base class :literal:`EstimatableParameter` is not detailed enough to fully describe some complex estimatable parameters, such as the :literal:`spheri`.

 Then, an interface object has to be created to estimate the new parameter.
-This is done in the file :literal:`createEstimatableParameters.cpp`, either within the function :literal:`createDoubleParameterToEstimate` if the estimatable parameter is of type :literal:`double` or within :literal:`createVectorParameterToEstimate` if it is a :literal:`Eigen::VectorXd` object.
-This interface object aims at checking if the parameter is properly defined and can thus be correctly estimated.
-Once these verifications (which vary from one estimatable parameter to another) have been conducted, the object from which the estimation will be performed is created.
+This is done in the file :literal:`createEstimatableParameters.cpp`, either with the function :literal:`createDoubleParameterToEstimate` if the estimatable parameter is of type :literal:`double` or with :literal:`createVectorParameterToEstimate` if it is a :literal:`Eigen::VectorXd` object.
+These functions take as input an :literal:`EstimatableParameterSettings` object from which the settings of the parameter to be estimated are checked to ensure that it is properly defined and thus make the estimation possible.
+In some cases, the base class :literal:`EstimatableParameterSettings` is not detailed enough to give access to all the required properties of the estimatable parameter and a specific class has to be defined.
+As an example, the parameter :literal:`spherical_harmonics_cosine_coefficient_block` requires the definition of the estimatable parameter settings class called :literal:`SphericalHarmonicEstimatableParameterSettings` (defined in the file :literal:`estimatableParameterSettings.h`).
+This specific class especially manages the different combinations of degrees and orders of the spherical harmonic coefficients that have to be estimated.

-As an example, for the parameter :literal:`radiation_pressure_coefficient`, it is checked that only one single radiation pressure interface is defined before creating the parameter to be estimated and link it to this radiation pressure interface and to the propagated body.
+Regarding the verification of the estimatable parameter settings, for the parameter :literal:`radiation_pressure_coefficient`, it is checked that only one single radiation pressure interface is defined before creating the parameter and linking it to this radiation pressure interface and to the propagated body.

 .. code-block:: cpp